Suspense and Surprise in European Football: Real Matches

 \subsection{Suspense and Surprise Trends in the German Bundesliga}

-Figure \ref{fig:suspense_surprise_gbl} presents box plots for the top three teams in the German Bundesliga—Bayern Munich, Borussia Dortmund, and Bayer Leverkusen—alongside the averages for all other teams.
+Figure \ref{fig:suspense_surprise_gbl} presents box plots for the top three teams in the German Bundesliga—Bayern Munich, Borussia Dortmund, and Bayer Leverkusen—alongside the mean for all other teams.

-Figure \ref{fig:suspense_gbl} shows that the average suspense values for Bayern Munich matches are consistently the lowest in the Bundesliga and significantly below the lower bound of the suspense benchmark range.
+Figure \ref{fig:suspense_gbl} shows that mean suspense values for Bayern Munich matches are consistently the lowest in the Bundesliga and significantly below the benchmark range.
 Matches involving Dortmund exhibit the second-lowest suspense values, with many seasons also falling significantly below the lower bound.
-Thus, the Bundesliga is characterized by exceptionally low suspense in matches involving Bayern and Dortmund, while matches involving other teams remain closer to the lower benchmark bound associated with a perfectly balanced match and high scoring rates of 2.5.
-Interestingly, although the 2023/24 season saw a club other than Bayern win the title for the first time in 11 years, Bayern’s average suspense remained lower than that of the eventual league winner, Bayer Leverkusen.
-Figure \ref{fig:surprise_gbl} displays box plots for surprise in the Bundesliga.
-Most surprise values fall well within the benchmark range, except for matches involving Bayern Munich.
+Thus, the Bundesliga is characterized by exceptionally low suspense in matches involving Bayern and Dortmund, while matches involving other teams remain on average closer to the lower benchmark bound associated with an otherwise balanced match with home advantage as defined in Section \ref{sec:sim_matches}.
+However, Panel A of Table \ref{tab:bundesliga_suspense_cond} in Appendix \ref{sec:team_seasons} also shows that particularly weak teams occasionally generated comparably low levels of suspense, such as Paderborn 07 (20 points in 2019/20), Schalke 04 (16 points in 2020/21), Greuther F\"urth (18 points in 2021/22), and Darmstadt 98 (17 points in 2023/24).

+Interestingly, although the 2023/24 season saw a club other than Bayern win the title for the first time in 11 years, Bayern’s mean value of suspense remained lower than that of the eventual league winner, Bayer Leverkusen.
+Moreover, while mean surprise values commonly fall well within the benchmark range, they are significantly below this range for matches involving Bayern Munich in 10 of 14 seasons (see Figure \ref{fig:surprise_gbl}).

-The linear regression results in Table \ref{tab:time_trends_gbl} reveal an overall significant negative trend in both suspense and surprise in the Bundesliga.
-However, the magnitudes of these effects appear modest (–0.7\% and –0.5\% per season, respectively) and are not driven by the top teams; if anything, the trend for Dortmund is slightly positive.
+The linear regression results in Table \ref{tab:time_trends_gbl} reveal an overall negative trend in both suspense and surprise in the Bundesliga.
+In the case of suspense, this trend is consistent with the greater number of team-seasons falling significantly below the benchmark range toward the end of our sample period (see Panel A of Table \ref{tab:bundesliga_suspense_cond} in Appendix \ref{sec:team_seasons}).
+However, the magnitudes of these effects appear modest (–0.7\% and –0.5\% per season, respectively) and do not appear to be driven by the top teams; if anything, the estimated trend for Dortmund is slightly positive.

 Overall, the Bundesliga’s title concentration, with Bayern winning the championship 11 times and Dortmund twice during our 14-year observation period, is clearly reflected in the observed suspense and surprise patterns.
 Importantly, however, while the levels of suspense and surprise have slightly decreased over time, this trend is not driven by either Bayern or Dortmund.